-£1m counter-extremism funding returned to Home Office despite rising terror threat
+£1m counterextremism funding returned to Home Office despite rising terror threat

-Exclusive: Commission for Countering Extremism returns funds to government as sources say ‘no-one knows’ what body does
+Exclusive: Commission for Countering Extremism returns funds to government as sources say ‘no one knows’ what body does

-Almost £1m of unspent funding for counter-extremism work has been handed back to the government despite a warning that “the risk from terrorism is rising”.
+Almost £1m of unspent funding for counterextremism work has been handed back to the government despite a warning that “the risk from terrorism is rising”.

-The Commission for Countering Extremism (CCE) was formed by the Home Office following the 2017 Manchester Arena bombing, but the government has never publicly responded to any of its recommendations or reports.
+The Commission for Countering Extremism (CCE) was formed by the Home Office following the 2017 Manchester Arena bombing but the government has never publicly responded to any of its recommendations or reports.

 Since current commissioner Robin Simcox took the helm in 2021, it has published no new research or scrutiny of government policy, despite home secretary Suella Braverman warning last month that the threat to Britain is rising as attackers become “increasingly unpredictable” and harder to detect.

-Holly Lynch, Labour’s shadow security minister, said tackling extremism “should be a top priority for this government”.
+Shadow security minister Holly Lynch said tackling extremism “should be a top priority for this government”.

 “It is crucial that the commission is open and transparent about the work it undertakes and must demonstrate that it is upholding its obligations to provide impartial, expert advice and scrutiny,” she added.
 “These findings pose serious questions for the home secretary.”